marcoalopez/strength_envelopes/README.md

 ## Requirements & Python installation

-A popular software distribution that includes the Jupyter notebook is the [Anaconda distribution (individual edition)](https://www.anaconda.com/products/individual), which is free, includes all the necessary the scientific packages (> 5 GB disk space), and ready to install on Windows, Mac, and Linux.
+A popular software distribution that includes the Jupyter notebook is the [Anaconda distribution (individual edition)](https://www.anaconda.com/products/individual), which is free, includes all the necessary scientific packages (> 5 GB disk space), and is ready to install on Windows, Mac, and Linux.
+Pick the installer with the newest version of Python and voila!
 Another option is to install [Miniconda](https://docs.conda.io/en/latest/miniconda.html), which is a free minimal Python & Conda installation.
-If you are not sure whether you should install, read [this](https://docs.conda.io/projects/conda/en/latest/user-guide/install/download.html#anaconda-or-miniconda).
+If you are not sure whether you should install it, read [this](https://docs.conda.io/projects/conda/en/latest/user-guide/install/download.html#anaconda-or-miniconda).
 If you installed Miniconda, open the _Anaconda prompt_ and use the following command to install the minimum necessary dependencies to interact locally with the notebooks.

 ```shell
 >>> conda install numpy scipy pandas matplotlib jupyter ipython jupyterlab
 ```

-Jupyter notebooks can be launched by open the Anaconda navigator (if you installed Anaconda) and launching the _Jupyter lab_ (preferred option) or the _Jupyter notebook_ or from the terminal (_Anaconda prompt_) typing ``jupyter notebook`` or ``jupyter lab``.
+Jupyter notebooks can be launched by open the Anaconda navigator (if you installed Anaconda) and launching the _Jupyter lab_ (preferred option) or the _Jupyter notebook_ or, more quickly, from the terminal (_Anaconda prompt_) typing ``jupyter notebook`` or ``jupyter lab``.
 Then, you'll see the application opening in one of your browser tabs.

 ## How to contribute to this project?

-The github website hosting the project provides several options (you will need a github account, it’s free!):
+The GitHub website hosting the project provides several options (you will need a GitHub account, it’s free!):

 - Open a [discussion](https://github.com/marcoalopez/strength_envelopes/discussions): This is a place to:
   - Ask questions you are wondering about.
   - Share ideas.
   - Engage with the developers (still just me).
-- Open and [issue](https://github.com/marcoalopez/strength_envelopes/issues): This is a place to track bugs or or requests for specific features on the notebooks.
+- Open and [issue](https://github.com/marcoalopez/strength_envelopes/issues): This is a place to track bugs or requests for specific features on the notebooks.
-- Create a [pull request](https://github.com/marcoalopez/strength_envelopes/pulls): You modified, corrected or added a feature to one of the notebooks and send it for one of the developers to review and add (or propose modifications)  to the main page.
+- Create a [pull request](https://github.com/marcoalopez/strength_envelopes/pulls): You modified, corrected or added a feature to one of the notebooks and send it for one of the developers to review it and add it to the main page.

-Besides, if you want to contribute in any way you might want to take a look at the [code of conduct](https://github.com/marcoalopez/strength_envelopes/blob/master/CODE_OF_CONDUCT.md) (TLDR: be nice to others 😉).
+Besides, if you want to contribute to the project, you might want to glimpse at the [code of conduct](https://github.com/marcoalopez/strength_envelopes/blob/master/CODE_OF_CONDUCT.md) (TLDR: be nice to others 😉).